jiwook021/Algorithms/Basic_Algorithm/Temperature/docs/main_line_by_line.md

 ```c
 int main(void) {
 ```

 #### What it does:
-- This is the **entry point** of the program.
-Every C program starts executing from the `main` function.
+- This is the **main function**, the starting point of the program.
+Every C program must have a `main` function.
+The program begins executing from here.

 #### Why it’s used:
-- The `main` function is required in every C program.
-It’s where the program begins execution.
+- The `main` function is like the "boss" of the program.
+It controls what happens first and coordinates everything else.

-#### Technical terms:
-- **Function**: A block of code that performs a specific task.
-Functions can take inputs (parameters) and return outputs.
-- **`void`**: Indicates that the function doesn’t take any parameters.

 ---